wangby511/System-Design-Architecture-and-Infra/key-value-cache.md

 Summary: Cache will synchronously (write through) or asynchronously (write behind) write data to the backing database.

+### Write-around

+Using the write-around policy, data is written only to the backing store without writing to the cache.
+So, I/O completion is confirmed as soon as the data is written to the backing store.

 ## Cache-Aside Pattern

 ### Read-aside